-California generally requires people to obtain a “firearm safety certificate” in order to be eligible to purchase or acquire a firearm.
+California generally requires people to pass a written safety test and obtain a “firearm safety certificate” in order to be eligible to purchase or receive a firearm.
 While other states’ licensing laws require individuals to pass a background check to obtain a firearm purchase permit, California instead requires completion of a background check and other safety requirements at the point of sale.

 Firearm Safety Certificate

-To obtain a FSC, an applicant must be age 18 or older and successfully pass an objective, written test with a passing grade of at least 75 percent.6 The test must be administered by a California Department of Justice (“DOJ”) -certified instructor.7 The test must cover, but is not limited to, the following:
+To obtain an FSC, an applicant must be at least 18 years old and successfully pass an objective, written test with a passing grade of at least 75 percent.7 The test must be administered by a California Department of Justice (“DOJ”) -certified instructor.8 The test must cover, but is not limited to, the following:

 - The laws applicable to carrying and handling firearms;